gonzalezbrittany/Happiness_Project/README.md

  * Random Forest was used to narrow the total variables down to the top 10 variables that impact happiness scores the most.

 **Description of preliminary feature engineering and preliminary feature selection, including the decision-making process**
+ * The target for the machine learning model is happiness scores, this is labels as “ladder_score” in the analysis
+ * Random Forest was chosen to narrow down the number of variables to the ten most impactful for happiness scores.
+ * For this analysis, three machine learning models were chosen: Multiple Regression, Random Forest and the decision tree.
+The goal is to see which model predicts happiness scores accurately while also figuring out which variables are statistically significant in the analysis.

 **Description of how data was split into training and testing sets**
+ * Default parameters were used to split the data into training and testing sets

 **Explanation of model choice, including limitations and benefits**

 ------------------------------------------------------------------------------